Here’s Why Sunil Grover, Ali Asgar & Kapil Sharma Never Worked Together After The Mid-air Fight

 Preeti Adds

-"One year after a breakup, I won't be sitting and holding a candle waiting for him na?
+"One year after a break-up, I won't be sitting and holding a candle waiting for him na?
 We could have worked in a professional space but she wasn't comfortable at all."

 Kapil Wanted To Work With Preeti’s Team